 His drawing series entitled There is Never More Than a Fag Paper Between Them received a special commendation in the Trinity Buoy Wharf Drawing Prize, which is apparently "known as the UK's most important prize for drawing".

-Morrison, who was born in Scotland but has been based in London for the past couple of decades, has said he hopes the prize will "be seen as celebrating the move towards equality for the LGBTQ+ community, but also serve as a reminder of where we have come from."
+Morrison, who was born in Scotland but has been based in London for the past couple of decades, has said he hopes the prize will "be seen as celebrating the move towards equality for the LGBT+ community, but also serve as a reminder of where we have come from."

 Before entering the prize, he'd only recently returned to art after a long hiatus during which time he worked in a central London commercial art gallery for three years following his graduation in 2002, before moving into the public sector working for the Museums, Libraries and Archives Council, Arts Council England and the UK Government Art Collection (where he is currently employed part-time).
 In January 2019, he decided to return to the studio – and we're glad he did.

 We had a chat with James about his long hiatus, coming out and more.

 It's something I overheard on a bus; I was taking the bus to work at the same time as the kids going to high school.
 It seemed like a guy talking about a gay couple in his class, and he said, "there's never more than a fag paper between them."
 I'm not sure how he was saying it, whether they meant it in a derogatory way or whether they meant that they got on so well – like there's nothing more between them than a cigarette paper.

 It also reminded me of something that one of my tutors had said about artists that were similar in their work—"there's no more than a fag paper between them".
 And I'd completely forgotten about that.
 When he saw the series online, he reminded me about that.